 Personally, I feel like I take away something new on every trip, and I love that.
-While shit can happen anywhere in the world at anytime, some places are more prone to it than others.
+While bad things can happen anywhere in the world at anytime, some places are more prone to it than others.

 If you are new at travel or solo travel, I recommend starting somewhere “easy” and then working your way up from there.